 DO NOT TOUCH chicken for 2 minutes - to let the crust bond with the chicken skin.
 After this, you can move them around but oil should be deep enough that you do not need to flip (but you can if you want!).

-Cook thighs and drumsticks for 8 minutes or wings for 5 minutes, or until deep golden brown and internal temperature at thickest part is 75°C / 167°F.
+Thighs and drumsticks - cook for 8 minutes (wings for 5 minutes), or until deep golden brown and internal temperature at thickest part is 75°C / 167°F.